-Fabiola Bawden, Community Organizer, Civil Rights
+Fabiola Landeros, Community Organizer, Civil Rights

-Fabiola Bawden is a proud mother of three children, Santiago, Sebastian, and Triana.
-She arrived in this country 10 years ago seeking a better life, and is the eldest of three children.
+Fabiola Landeros is a proud mother of three children, Santiago, Sebastian, and Triana.
+She arrived in this country over 10 years ago seeking a better life, and is the eldest of three children.
 She was born in Torreon, Coahuila, and raised in Ciudad Juarez.
 She started as a member of El CENTRO in 2013 when her brother was placed in deportation proceedings.
 She never realized that organizations like El CENTRO existed, “When my brother was deported, I felt like I had lost my family, but when I arrived at El CENTRO, I gained a community.”
 Since that time, she decided to dedicate herself to the fight for immigrants’ rights and social justice.

 Dalia Hernandez, Office Administrator and Outreach Coordinator

 Dalia Hernández is one of 13 children comes from a very hardworking, close-knit immigrant family.
 She worked for years at her family-owned restaurant, Taquería México.
 She received her GED from HEP at the University of New Mexico, studied English at CNM and received her community health worker certification.
 She volunteered at health clinics for over a year because she likes to help her community.
 She was also a “promotora” at Enlace Comunitario.
-In 2006 she became a member of El CENTRO when she proudly took a lead on organizing a thousands-strong rally and the largest march in Albuquerque’s history fighting for immigrants’ rights and immigration reform.
-She is proud to be part of the fight for social justice.
+In 2006 she became a member of El CENTRO when she proudly took a lead on organizing a thousands-strong rally and the largest march in Albuquerque’s history fighting for immigrants’ rights & immigration reform.
+She is proud to be a part of the fight for social justice.

 Rachel LaZar, Executive Director

 Rachel is a Native of Albuquerque, where the majority of her family resides.
-After graduating from the University of New Mexico, she went on to co-found Enlace Comunitario, a domestic violence organization which serves the Spanish speaking community in Central New Mexico, with the goal of bridging the gap between direct services, advocacy, and community organizing.
+After graduating from the University of New Mexico, she went on to co-found Enlace Comunitario, a domestic violence organization which serves the Spanish-speaking community in Central New Mexico, with the goal of bridging the gap between direct services, advocacy, and community organizing.
 Out of Enlace Comunitario, El CENTRO de Igualdad y Derechos was born in order to address the broader systemic and institutional barriers faced by the Latino immigrant community in Albuquerque.
-Under Rachel’s leadership, El CENTRO has grown a membership of over 2500 and plays a key role in garnering support for comprehensive immigration reform and administrative relief, in combating deportation enforcement programs in Albuquerque, and in improving conditions for workers through minimum wage and and anti-wage theft initiatives.
+Under Rachel’s leadership, El CENTRO has grown a membership of over 4,700 and plays a key role in garnering support for comprehensive immigration reform and administrative relief, in combating deportation enforcement programs in Albuquerque, and in improving conditions for workers through minimum wage and anti-wage theft initiatives.